-Even if original datasets are carbon balanced, LCIs are rarely carbon balanced due to the unavoidable distortions introduced by allocation.
-In these conditions, using negative CFs for carbon uptakes and positive CFs for non-fossil carbon emissions would lead to unreliable GWP scores, particularly for agriculture and wood products.
-Carbon allocation corrections are applied for activities in the wood and paper sector for the cut-off and the EN15804 system models.
-Furthermore, the "EF v3.0 EN15804" method considers carbon capture and non-fossil carbon emissions (see section 0).
+Even if original datasets are carbon balanced, LCIs might not be carbon balanced due to the unavoidable distortions introduced by allocation.
+In these conditions, using negative CFs for carbon uptakes and positive CFs for non-fossil carbon emissions would lead to unreliable GWP scores, particularly for agricultural and wood products.
+Therefore, for introducing a -1/+1 characterization for biogenic carbon dioxide in some methods, carbon allocation corrections are applied.
+To give an example: if we assume an activity producing logs and wood chips 50:50, but carbon uptake is allocated 90:10 because logs are nine times the price of wood chips, there will be too much carbon uptake in the allocated logs activity and too little in the allocated wood chips activity.
+The EF "Carbon dioxide, non-fossil, resource correction" corrects the difference of the distorted result to the amount before allocation (Figure 5).